 The study participants were assessed mentally and physically and then separated into three groups.
 Each of these was then assigned a different writing task to be completed over three days, 20 minutes at a time.

-Psychology doctoral student and lead author of the study Kyle Bourassa explained that the link to heart health most likely reflected greater calm and pyshcologicla balance amongst participants in the second group.
+Psychology doctoral student and lead author of the study Kyle Bourassa explained that the link to heart health most likely reflected greater calm and physiological balance amongst participants in the second group.

 “To be able to create a story in a structured way — not just re-experience your emotions but make meaning out of them — allows you to process those feelings in a more physiologically adaptive way.”